Q: How do I know if injection molding is the right process for my product?

 - Molds reside at PlastiCert under numerous development scenarios.
 Most of the molds here were both designed and built by PlastiCert.
 We feel this gives our customer the best advantage for shortest lead times and time to market.
 There are situations where PlastiCert will utilize partner shops to work in parallel with us to help expedite the mold build process.

-Q: What material should I use for my project?
+Q: What resin should I use for my project?

 - That is totally dependent on the end use application for your part.
-Once we discuss your part and its design requirements specification, we can assist you in your selecting a suitable material.
+Once we discuss your part and its design requirements specification, we can assist you in your selecting a suitable plastic or composite.

 Q: What is the typical process of a new project?